wso2/docs-choreo-dev/en/docs/develop-components/sharing-and-reusing/use-a-connection-in-your-service.md

           | ConsumerKey    | string     | Consumer key of the Choreo service    | false         | false        |
           | ConsumerSecret | string     | Consumer secret of the Choreo service | false         | true         |
           | TokenURL       | string     | Token URL of the STS                  | false         | false        |

+    ### Step 2: Read configurations within the application

+    Once you add the connection configuration snippet, you can proceed to read those configurations within your application.
+The steps to follow depend on the programming language you are using.

+    The following is a sample code snippet in NodeJS:

+    ``` java
+    const serviceURL = process.env.SVC_URL;
+    ```

 === "Component-config.yaml file"